Portuguese name: Personal names originating from Native Brazilian names

 During the reign of the second Emperor, Dom Pedro II, the Native Brazilian was used as the symbol of the Empire.
 At this time, Brazilian people started to use Native Brazilian names as personal names.
 Some are among the most popular until nowadays.

 These are names like Araci, Caubi, Guaraci, Iara, Iberê, Ioná, Jaci, Janaína, Jandira, Juçara, Juraci, Jurema, Maiara, Moacir, Moema, Ubiratã, Ceci, Iracema, Peri and Ubirajara (the last four taken from José de Alencar's works).

 Recently, Brazilians have started to use other personal names of Native Brazilian origin like Rudá (love, after Rudá, god of love in Tupi-Guarani mythology), Cauã and Cauê (hawk), although their use connotes the hippie culture.

 Indexing

 According to the Chicago Manual of Style, Portuguese and Lusophone names are indexed by the final element of the name, and this practice differs from the indexing of Spanish and Hispanophone names.
-Yet the male lineage (paternal grandfather’s) surname is still the one indexed for both Spanish and Portuguese names.
+The male lineage (paternal grandfather's) surname is still the one indexed for both Spanish and Portuguese names.